Linuxfabrik/lfops/roles/duplicity/README.rst

 linuxfabrik.lfops.duplicity
 ===========================

 This role configures daily file-based backups using `duplicity <https://duplicity.gitlab.io/>`_.
-Currently, this role focusses on using `OpenStack Object Storage ("Swift") <https://wiki.openstack.org/wiki/Swift>`_ as the storage backend.
+Currently, this role is focused on using `OpenStack Object Storage ("Swift") <https://wiki.openstack.org/wiki/Swift>`_ as the storage backend.

 Tested on